TICKETS, MEMBERSHIPS & GIFT CARDS

 How do I become a volunteer?

-- We offer volunteer informational seminars before our season starts every fall.
-If you are interested in learning more about our usher program, please e-mail email@example.com with contact information.
-Attendance at orientation and safety seminars are mandatory and all volunteers must commit to working at least 10 shows a season.
+- When needed, we offer volunteer informational seminars before our season starts in the fall.
+If you are interested in learning more about our usher program, please e-mail Karen@troymusichall.org with contact information.
+Attendance at orientation and safety seminars are mandatory and all volunteers must commit to working at least 12 shows a season.

 Does the Music Hall have a Lost & Found?